pstjvn/closure-env-provisioning/README.md

 clone an existing one built with this setup and compile it / build it for production locally.

 All projects are to be found in the ```apps``` directory.
-You cna put there as many projecta as you need as those are built indepedently (i.e. you need only one copy of the build environment).
+You can put there as many projects as you need as those are built indepedently (i.e. you need only one copy of the build environment).

 TODO: